 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

-Ozaukee County and 14 cities, villages, and towns began working together in 2002, and prepared a multijurisdictional County comprehensive plan.
-They also prepared comprehensive plans for each participating city, village, and town.
+Ozaukee County and 14 cities, villages, and towns began working together in 2002, and prepared a multi-jurisdictional comprehensive plan for Ozaukee County.
+The partnership also prepared comprehensive plans for each participating city, village, and town.
 All cities, villages, and towns in the County except the City of Cedarburg participated in the joint planning process.
 As part of the planning process, the County and local governments identified existing desirable land uses and important natural resources that should be preserved to maintain the high quality of life in Ozaukee County.
-A desired land use pattern for the year 2035 was also identified.
+A desired land use plan for the year 2035 was also identified.
 The County and local comprehensive plans were prepared, in part, to comply with the requirements of Wisconsin’s comprehensive planning law, which took effect in 1999.
 The law, set forth in Section 66.1001 of the Wisconsin Statutes, requires County and local governments that enforce general zoning, shoreland zoning, subdivision, or official mapping ordinances to have an adopted comprehensive plan by January 1, 2010.
 The Wisconsin Department of Administration awarded a comprehensive planning grant to Ozaukee County in 2004 to help fund preparation of the County and local plans, the first such grant award in southeastern Wisconsin.

 An amendment to the County plan was adopted in 2009 to incorporate the land use plan maps adopted by each city, village, and town as part of their local comprehensive plan.
 The amendment was approved by the CPB on April 3, 2009.
 A public hearing was held on May 4, and the amendment was adopted by the County Board on May 6, 2009.